Goodbye USA!

 The last few days of my stay in the US was very emotional.
 I was happy about returning back to India but I was also sad.
 I had developed a special bond with Colorado Springs and formed new friendships here.
 It was not easy to part from them all.
 I took time to meet everyone personally and say a proper good bye to them.

 I met all my Indian colleagues and thanked them for their support.
 Nagendra sure had been one of my best friends in the city and I would definitely miss him.
-During the last few days of my stay, he had begun to share some of his deepest secrets.
-Some of them, he had never shared with anyone.
+During the last few days of my stay, he had begun to share some of his deepest secrets - Some of which, he had never shared with anyone.
 Despite some of it being against my own values and ethics at that time, I seemed to accept him as he was.
 I invited him for dinner at Mirch Masala and bid farewell to my dear friend.

 One of my colleagues, Fred arranged for a send off lunch for me.
 Some other colleagues joined.
 It was hard to say good bye to Peggy.
 I had dinner with Mike and her.
-Jonah and I joked that she was our American Mother but truly, she had been no less than a mother for us.
+Jonah and I joked that she was our American Mother but truly, she had been no less than a mother to us.
 She had taken care of me since the day I had first stepped on the American soil.
 I would always remain touched by her kindness and generosity.
 Her husband Mike and their tenant Brett have been great friends to me.
 Brett gifted me a collection of Alfred Hitchcock movies.

 I had come to the US as a timid and silent boy but this country has turned me into someone more confident and soulful.
 Thanks to this country, I began enjoying traveling and driving.
-I observe a drastic change in my personality.
+I observe a drastic change in my personality too.
 While I return, I know that I shall go back as a much more lively and confident person than what I was when I left India.

 America allows one to be oneself and not a single person interferes in your life.
 As I return, I take back with me, the gift of individualism that this country has given me.
 It is time to explore what I can do with this gift.